 Do I Need Planning Permission for a Garage Conversion?

-However, if you are converting a separate, stand-alone garage as opposed to an integral one, then you may have to apply for a change of use.
+If you are converting a separate, stand-alone garage as opposed to an integral one, then you may have to apply for a change of use.

 - the foundations need reinforcing